When prepping for Mohs Surgery, there are a few things to keep in mind, especially on the day of your surgery.

 - We tell our patients to plan to be in our office for the majority of the day.
 After the initial skin cancer is removed, it takes 45 minutes or more for your skin sample to be processed by our in-house lab.

-- If the skin sample still has some cancerous cells at the edge, then Dr. Mosher will take another small piece of tissue at the affected margin to achieve cure.
+- If the skin sample still has some cancerous cells at the edge, then your doctor will take another small piece of tissue at the affected margin to achieve cure.
 This process may be repeated several times to ensure the skin cancer is completely removed, which is why it is difficult to estimate the exact duration of your procedure.
 That is why we ask you to block off the entire day.

 - You will leave our office with a large pressure bandage and follow up instructions with how to care for your wound.